top > Event 2025

 (2025.05.29) Kids IIFA

-Children and adults alike participated in the experience of mochi pounding and taiko drumming, and the hall was filled with the sound of happy voices.
+and the hall was filled with the sound of happy voices.
 The event was closed with the “Inzai Ondo” dance.
-Everyone danced in a big circle with happy smiles.

 On November 21, 2024, I met again with Yoshio, my Godson, at Senso-ji Temple in Tokyo for the